igordosreis/boilerplate-fullstack/README.md

 The server uses port `3071`.
 You can change this by using the provided .env file: remove the `.example` and change the value of the SERVER_PORT variable.
 Or change the port on the back-end/src/server.ts file.

-3. Create a new MySQL server.
+3. Create a new MySQL server

 The database uses port `3306`, username as `root` and password as `123456`.
 You can change this by using the provided .env file: remove the `.example` and change the value of the DB_PORT, DB_USER and DB_PASS variables, respectively.
 Or change these values on the back-end/src/database/config/database.ts file.